-Each Unity undergoes ColorSync calibration at our Los Angeles headquarters in order to maintain consistent color matching between fixtures when displaying the various temperatures of white in 7 or 13 channel modes.
+Each Unity undergoes ColorSync calibration at our Los Angeles headquarters in order to maintain consistent color matching between fixtures when displaying the various temperatures of white in 7 channel mode.
 It is possible to disable the internally held calibration values with the possible result of noticeable differences in output between neighboring Unity fixtures.